dharlanoliveira-zz/sf-crime-data-project-nanodegree/README.md

 I read the documentation to discover all possible parameters to configure my spark session.
 While I was reading I tried to identify what parameters can affect troughput and the latency.
 The options that could have more impact on this properties, and it's a hunch, are listed bellow.
-I included the docs summing up the property effect no the session.
+I included the summing up of the property effect on the sparksession.
-In our example I really don't believe that these parameters gonna make much difference, because we are running locally with a small dataset being produced once per second.
+In our example I really don't believe that these parameters gonna make much difference, because we are running locally with a small dataset being produced just once per second.

 *https://spark.apache.org/docs/latest/configuration.html*